Adam-Kulju/Patricia/README.md

 A killer bunny who will not hesitate to ram as many pieces as possible down your throat, Patricia is the most aggressive chess engine the world has ever seen.

-<br/><br/>
+***

 ## Aggression
-The metric that Patricia's aggression claims are based off of is Stefan Pohl's [EAS tool (found here)](https://www.sp-cc.de/eas-ratinglist.htm), which is the most well known and well regarded tool for determining the aggressiveness of chess engines.
+The metric that Patricia's aggression claims are based off of is Stefan Pohl's [EAS tool (found here)](https://www.sp-cc.de/eas-ratinglist.htm), which is the most well known and best regarded tool for determining the aggressiveness of chess engines.
 It looks at a combination of factors, such as sacrifice rate, short win rate, and unnecessary draw rate, and outputs a score that captures how "exciting" an engine tends to play.
 It's not a perfect statistic but from my experience it reflects the "eye test" well.

 The average engine's EAS score generally falls between 50,000 and 100,000.
 The most aggressive top engine is Stockfish, due to its extreme tactical ability; it has an EAS score of 190,000.

 By contrast, Patricia's EAS score is <b><i>430,000</i></b> as tested by [Pohl himself](https://www.sp-cc.de/patricia_eas_engine.htm).

-It's worth noting that Patricia is still well into superhuman territory, with an estimated CCRL elo of 3300-3350; she can put up a solid fight against top engines, and will crush any humans.
+It's worth noting that Patricia is still extremely powerful, clocking in at 3500 on the CCRL Blitz rating list; she can put up a solid fight against top engines, and will crush any humans.

-<br/><br/>
+***

 ## What Patricia currently does to increase aggressiveness
 - Default contempt of 30 centipawns for draws deemed avoidable